Record-setting fall-like cooldown covers 200 million in central and eastern US, lasting into Labor Day weekend

-The U.S. faces a tale of two forecasts to start the week, as the West experiences an ongoing heat wave and a cold front pushing into the northern Plains will eventually bring a fall-like feel to more than 200 million for the eastern half of the country.
+CHICAGO – The U.S. is dealing with a tale of two forecasts, as the West experiences an ongoing heat wave and a cold front pushes into the Plains, bringing a fall-like feel to more than 200 million for the eastern half of the country.

 Just in time for the return of the Pumpkin Spice Latte, the FOX Forecast Center is tracking a pattern change from a low-pressure system out of Canada, with a trailing cold front moving into the Great Lakes and the central Plains.